rusi/obsidian-colorful-note-borders/README.md

 The Colorful Note Borders plugin for Obsidian offers the following features:

-- Apply colorful borders to notes based on customizable rules
+- Apply colorful borders to notes based on customizable rules.
 - Supports two types of rules:
   - Folder location
   - Frontmatter metadata
-- Add and remove rules as needed
+- Users can add, edit, and remove rules from the settings page.
+- Users can re-order the rules to prioritize which rule takes precedence when multiple rules match.
+The last rule takes precedence.
+- Compatible with Obsidian's light and dark modes.

 ## Installation